bennettpeter/leanfront-mobile/README.md

 ## Playback

-- Tapping the screen brings up the OSD playback controls.
-- Tapping outside the controls dismisses the OSD controls.
-- You can customize the Next (⏭) and Previous (⏮) buttons to either jump or skip commercials.
-- You can customize the length of jumps and skips.
-- If you are playing a recording that is in progress of being recorded or a LiveTV channel, playback will stop when it has played as much as was available at the start.
-To continue you will have to stop and resume playback.
-Currently the mobile version of leanfront does not fully support playback of recordings in progress.
+Recordings in progress are supported and the duration increases as the program is recorded.

 ### Bookmarks and Last Play Position

 Bookmarks in a recording or video are stored in the MythTV backend.
-On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, video bookmarks are not supported.
+On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, recording bookmarks are supported but video bookmarks are not supported.

 Last Play Position is always set upon stopping playback and the default on starting playback is to start at Last Play Position.
-It can be cleared from the episode or video menu..
+It can be cleared from the episode or video menu.

 ### Commercial Break and Cut List